rohankishore/Aura-Text/README.md

 # Aura-Notes
-Aura Notes is a Windows based notepad app built with Tkinter and Python.
+Aura Notes is a Windows based notepad app built with Tkinter and Python by a bored 16 year old boy.
 It offers a modern look with menu look with dark mode and it is completely open source with no ads or trackers.
+Infact, it might be the only good looking notepad app made with Tkinter.
 All the API's are directly from the devs.
-You can try pyinstaller to get macOS version.
+Since this project is open-source, you can try pyinstaller to get macOS version.

+## UI Photos
 ![image](https://user-images.githubusercontent.com/109947257/194090329-f5701328-8aa0-4f21-bbbd-8aff8e4fd270.png)
 ![image](https://user-images.githubusercontent.com/109947257/194090600-402bf767-e7f2-4fa0-8b97-28aab513d5da.png)
 ![image](https://user-images.githubusercontent.com/109947257/194094298-ab0664d6-53ff-4ae1-ae3e-9cd440561fee.png)